France-ioi/fioi-task-importer/README.md

 ## Installation

-Clone this repository and run `composer install` then `bower install`.
+Clone this repository and run `composer install` then `npm install`.

 Install PHP 5.6: